RECIPIENT / PROFILE

 Peering into the Dim Heart of Active Galaxies: Weak or Buried Monster Black Holes?

-This study will help us to form a complete census of the AGN population in our universe over a broad range of power.
-This will provide us with a complete view on the impact of AGN on their host galaxies, which in turn will help us further understand the impact of the SMBH in our own galaxy on the Milky Way.
+Dr. Nur’s study will help us to form a complete census of the AGN population in our universe over a broad range of power.
+This will provide a complete view on the impact of AGN on their host galaxies, which in turn will help us further understand the impact of the SMBH in our own galaxy on the Milky Way.

 We use cookies to enhance your browsing experience and for analytical purposes.
 By continuing to browse, you are deemed to accept our use of cookies.
 Learn more about disabling cookies and our Privacy Statement here.